cardozoalani/wokibrain/README.md

 - ✅ Auto-provisioned dashboards and datasources on startup
 - ✅ Internal HTTP communication (HTTPS terminated at ALB)
 - ✅ Service Discovery integration for Prometheus connectivity

+**Note**: Grafana is enabled by default in the production deployment.
+Interviewers can access it using the credentials above to review system metrics and performance.

 **Grafana Dashboards**: